 Weight: 20 to 35 pounds

 Physical Characteristics: Wedge-shaped head; long, low body; colors include gray and red

 10 of 10

-The Xoloitzcuintli is an ancient Aztec dog that comes in hairless and coated varieties.
+The Xoloitzcuintli, also known as the Mexican hairless dog, is an ancient Aztec breed that comes in hairless and coated varieties.
 The hairless dogs have thick, smooth skin that needs sun protection.
 Xolos tend to be graceful, loyal, and even-tempered.
 They require a fair amount of exercise but are receptive to training and can adapt to life in most households.

 Height: 10 to 23 inches